Rathgrith/Rathgrith.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 What Time Tells Us?
 Time-Aware Representation Learning from Static Images, **Dongheng Lin<sup>*</sup>**, Han Hu<sup>*</sup>, Jianbo Jiao<sup>†</sup>
-- A new paradigm to learn visual cues for timestamps leading to time-aware understanding.
+- A new paradigm to learn visual cues for timestamps leading to time-aware understanding on visual inputs.
+- Built a new benchmark dataset with 130k accurate samples paired with metadata.
+- Tested the learned representations on various downstream tasks (Image Retrieval, Video Scene Recognition and Time-conditioned Image Editing).
 </div>
 </div>